Alex7Kom/callchedan/README.md

 # Callchedan [kɔːlʧedan]

-Simple (not to say primitive) and lightweight transport-agnoctic client and server implementations of [JSON-RPC 2.0](http://www.jsonrpc.org/specification) (only) protocol for PHP.
+Simple (not to say primitive) and lightweight transport-agnostic client and server implementations of [JSON-RPC 2.0](http://www.jsonrpc.org/specification) (only) protocol for PHP.

 # Usage